Skip to main content

 External system diagram

 This section is organized by feature.
-Each feature page shows the same workflow in every supported transport, switchable through tabs.
+Each feature page shows the same workflow in rclpy, on the command line, and, where applicable, in roslibpy over the opt-in Legacy Websocket Compatibility sidecar.

 What You Can Do